 - 1. Return to the ~/ludecomp directory. - 2.
-Choose some compiler options from the list above.
-Set them in the FFLAGS variable in makefile, then type make and qsub -A 20100519HPC job.sge. - 3.
-Iterate through a few choices of compiler and optimizations to see what is fastest, as shown in results.txt. - 4.
-If you are a competitive sort, take a look at The Eric Chen Scoreboard. - 5.
+As we did in the Ranger Environment talk, use the module command to select a compiler (PGI or Intel) and Lapack library (ACML or MKL). - 3.
+Edit the first two lines of the Makefile so that the COMPILER matches your compiler choice in the shell: pgicc or icc for PGI or Intel.
+Use options in sections above to pick values for FFLAGS. - 4.
+Compile the three codes with make. - 5.
+Submit the codes to the scheduler with qsub -A 20100714HPC job.sge. - 6.
+Examine results.txt, which will appear after the job runs, to see how long it ran. - 7.
+Iterate through a few choices of compiler and optimizations to see what is fastest. - 8.
 What columns would you need in a chart to show your choices, and how do you choose what represents the results?
 Our main result is speed.
 What other choices could matter, depending on your problem?